open-duelyst/duelyst/README.md

 #### Building the code

-Install some NPM tools (can use `sudo` on Mac/Linux):
+Install Yarn (can use `sudo` on Mac/Linux):
 ```
-npm install -g typescript yarn
+npm install -g yarn
 ```

 Compile TypeScript dependencies:
 ```
-cd packages/chroma-js
-tsc
+yarn tsc:chroma-js
 ```

 Build the game: